THUFDD/JiaolongDSMS_datasets/README.md

 </div>

 ### Background：
 The data was collected and provided by the National Deep Sea Center in Qingdao, Shandong, China.
 The initial data is collected in the exploration task for the JiaoLong Deep-sea Manned Submersible on March 19-th, 2017.
 The form of data is the multi-variate time series with around 24 features.
-For some reasons, we hide the measurement units of all the variables.
+We hide the measurement units of all the variables.
 We aim to provide a benchmark dataset of real-time safety assessment (RTSA) methods for dynamic systems, enabling researchers to conduct their research effectively.

 ### Variable Description: